TanishkThoria/Personal-Website/content/posts/foss.md

 and proprietary software.

    People may doubt the true quality of these softwares, as how good could something that is absolutely free really be?
-How could individuals compete with companies?
 How is this financially viable?
 Well, in many cases, there tend to be companies that fund and contribute to these projects.
 However, there is still a entire community of people who are not part of these companies but still choose to contribute.
 And in that case, the contributor gets nothing but the satisfaction of providing FOSS to other people.

 # Is it Actually Good?

    Let us take Firefox as an example.
-Firefox is an open-source browser that takes many privacy and security precautions
+Firefox is an open-source browser that takes many privacy and security precautions.
+It is backed by Mozilla, which earns its revenue through various sources, such as